Deicide (band): Recent activity (2016-present)

-On March 10, 2017, Deicide announced a short U.S. tour which would begin in May and also issued an update on the album: "the new record is almost completed, right now its down to scheduling, this run of shows were setting up is to introduce and work in our new guitarist Mark English, that and I need a break from this thing called Florida…".
+On March 10, 2017, Deicide announced a short U.S. tour that would begin in May with English, as well as that the new album was almost completed.
 Deicide's twelfth studio album, Overtures of Blasphemy, was released on September 14, 2018.

 On June 6, 2018, former guitarist Ralph Santolla died due to complications following a heart attack and was taken off life support since being in a coma for a week.
-Benton stated that the two had "made peace" prior to Santolla's death, going as far to say "I hope he's in a better place and I hope he's happy."
+Benton stated that the two had made peace before Santolla's death, going as far as to say "I hope he's in a better place and I hope he's happy."

-In February 2019, Deicide parted ways with Mark English and replaced him with Autumn's End vocalist/guitarist Chris Cannella.
+In February 2019, Deicide parted ways with English and replaced him with Autumn's End vocalist/guitarist Chris Cannella.

-On April 17, 2021, the band performed in front of an audience of full capacity at The Verona in New Port Richey amid the COVID-19 pandemic, as all restrictions for businesses were lifted and mask mandate enforcements for local cities in Florida were removed as the state was moved into Stage 3 in late September 2020.
-A U.S. tour followed soon after, with Kataklysm, Internal Bleeding and Begat the Nephilim.
+On April 17, 2021, the band performed in front of a full-capacity audience at The Verona in New Port Richey amid the COVID-19 pandemic, as all restrictions for businesses were lifted and mask mandate enforcements for local cities in Florida were removed as the state was moved into Stage 3 in late September 2020.
+A U.S. tour followed, with Kataklysm, Internal Bleeding and Begat the Nephilim.

-On January 19, 2022, Chris Cannella left the band and was replaced by new guitarist Taylor Nordberg.
-The thirteenth album Banished by Sin was released through Reigning Phoenix Music on April 26, 2024.
+On January 19, 2022, Cannella left the band and guitarist Taylor Nordberg replaced him.
+The thirteenth album, Banished by Sin, was released through Reigning Phoenix Music on April 26, 2024.
 It was the "album of the month" on metallian.com.
 The band toured Europe in 2024.
+They performed at Milwaukee Metal Fest in that year.

+Deicide was scheduled to tour the US with Exodus in 2025, but it was announced in March of that year that they would pull out due to scheduling conflicts, according to Metal Injection.
+Possessed was added to the bill in their place.

-On May 18, 2025, guitarist Kevin Quirion announced his departure from Deicide for personal reasons, and would be replaced with Jadran "Conan" Gonzalez.
+On May 18, 2025, Quirion announced his departure from Deicide for personal reasons.
+Jadran "Conan" Gonzalez replaced him.

-Artistry
+In early 2026, Deicide was announced as support for Behemoth on their spring 2026 tour with Rotting Christ and Immolation.
+This tour included an appearance at the Sonic Temple music festival in Columbus, Ohio on May 14.
+On the same day, the first known interview in the band's history featuring both Benton and Asheim was conducted and hosted by Hells Headbangers Records co-founder Justin Horval.
+The band are confirmed to appear at Welcome to Rockville, in Daytona Beach, Florida in May 2026.